diogro/expressionVariance-manuscript/main.md

 allergy (1.85-fold, BH adjusted $p < 10^{-4}$), and immune disease (1.45-fold, BH adjusted $p < 10^{-4}$).
 These are all quite similar and suggest a stable pattern of high-variance gene expression across these tissues, with enrichment for these three classes of diseases.
 The link with immune diseases is expected given the high enrichment for immune-related genes in the high-variance group [@Hagai2018-fu].
-As for the low-variance group, we found strong enrichment for genes associated with psychiatric and neurological disorders in the across-tissue rank and in some tissue specific ranks (breast, liver, and stomach; ~1.2-fold enrichment, $p < 0.05$, for all cases).
+As for the low-variance group, we found strong enrichment for genes associated with psychiatric and neurological disorders in the across-tissue rank and in some tissue-specific ranks (breast, liver, and stomach; ~1.2-fold enrichment, $p < 0.05$, for all cases).
 The psychiatric disease link is consistent with previous work[@Mar2011-dr] and is discussed below; however, the enrichment among the low-variance genes is weaker.

 # Discussion